Ireland Gender Pay Gap Reporting Guide

 Preparing Data for Gender Pay Gap Reporting in Ireland

-For comprehensive guidance, refer to the Irish government's official resources on gender equality and pay transparency.
+For comprehensive guidance, refer to the Irish government's official resource: What is the Gender Pay Gap Information Act 2021?.

 Who Needs to Report: Irish Gender Pay Gap Requirements